-Unlike the 1998 Data Protection Act, there are no restrictions on how a person can register a request in respect of personal data belonging to them or a third party.
+There are no restrictions on how a person can register a request in respect of personal data belonging to them or a third party.
 Any member of staff of the Trust could be approached to commence a request.

 It is, therefore, essential that all staff are made aware that they may receive the initiation of a request.
 This can come through any communications channel that the Trust provides, and this does include a verbal request made to member of staff.